hepplerj/Dissertation/ch5.dissertation.Heppler.md

 health experts, the modern landscape did not automatically confer clean spaces.^[@nash2006inescapable, 204; @lefebvre1992space, 194--205.]

 Specific spaces were polluted places.
 South San Jose was only one major area of concern for the Bay Area's environmentalists.
 Another significant contamination site was located in Mountain View in what became known as MEW---an area of land bounded by Middlefield, Ellis, and Whisman roads.
 By 1989 the site was found to have the highest chemical concentrations and largest plumes than any other site in the Valley.
 The EPA estimates for cleanup varied widely, in best cases aquifers would be returned to usable states between two and forty-five years.
-But thew EPA's worst-case scenario estimated that it could take three hundred years for cleanup to resolve the contamination of surface waters and shallow aquifers.^["Mt.
+But the EPA's worst-case scenario estimated that it could take three hundred years for cleanup to resolve the contamination of surface waters and shallow aquifers.^["Mt.
 View Sites May Take 300 Years to Clean Up," *Silicon Valley Toxics News* 7 (Winter 1989): 4, Folder 64, League of Women Voters; Ted Smith oral history, Berkeley, 27.]
 Even worse was the unforeseen consequence of chemicals mixing underground.
 The MEW plume migrated to Moffett Airfield's space, a nearly two-mile long and 500 foot deep layer of contamination.
-The mixing of the MEW plume and Moffett's own leaks and spills resulted in the appearance of a chemical not used by any nearby facilities.
+The mixing of the MEW plume and Moffett's own leaks and spills resulted in the alarming appearance of a chemical not used by any nearby facilities.
 In 1989 vinyl chloride was discovered in the groundwater under Moffett.
 The mixing of perchloroethylenes and trichloroethylenes with petroleum byproducts on the Moffett site began breaking down the compounds into dichloroethylenes and vinyl chloride.^[Smith oral history, Berkeley, 62; "Mt.
 View Sites May Take 300 Years to Clean Up," *Silicon Valley Toxics News* (Winter 1989): 4, Folder 64, Box 3, League of Women Voters, San Jose/Santa Clara chapter Records, MSS-2006-09-01, San Jose State University Library Special Collections and Archives.]
-Chemical reactions underground were reshaping the Valley's environment.
+Chemical reactions underground were introducing new contaminants and reshaping the Valley's subterranean environment.

 The spatialized pollution landscape took on greater importance as SVTC, state and county health officials, and local politicians raced to comprehend the plume size and spread of chemical leaks.
 The widespread presence of water-borne chemicals appeared to be getting out of hand.
 Despite efforts to identify leaks and the passage of local laws to regulate the storage of chemicals, local governments were unprepared to shoulder the burden.
 In the wake of the leaks, San Jose established a new Office of Environmental Management tasked with overseeing the implementation of the city's hazardous materials ordinance.
 But in many cities the hazardous ordinance went unfollowed or difficult to enforce in cities that had passed the ordinance.
 Sunnyvale reported in 1986 that only 189 out of 745 companies had passed inspection of hazardous chemicals storage.
 The Bayview Industrial Park in south San Francisco was leveled after an illegal fireworks factory exploded in early April 1986.
-Firefighers responding to the scene had no knowledge of what materials were on-site.
+Firefighters responding to the scene had no knowledge of what materials were on-site.
 City fire officials admitted after the blaze that it had not implemented the hazardous ordinance program passed by the city.
-County-wide, cities had processed only forty-nine percent of permit applications for the storage of chemicals.^["Slow progress in cataloging toxic threats," *San Jose Mercury News*, April 13, 1986, Folder 5, Box 10, Santa
-Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; "Cities lag on enforcing toxics laws," *San Jose Mercury News*, January 1, 1986, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]
+County-wide, cities had processed only forty-nine percent of permit applications for the storage of chemicals.^["Slow progress in cataloging toxic threats," *San Jose Mercury News*, April 13, 1986, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives; "Cities lag on enforcing toxics laws," *San Jose Mercury News*, January 1, 1986, Folder 5, Box 10, Santa Clara County Center for Occupational Health (SCCOSH) and Silicon Valley Toxics Coalition (SVTC) Records, MSS-2007-04-06, San Jose State University Library Special Collections & Archives.]

 In early 1984 environmentalists were pointing to the federal Superfund program as a potential solution to the problem of local inadequacies.